pySTEPS/ERAD-nowcasting-course-2022/hands-on-session-users/exercises/exercise_04_nowcasting.methods.md

 # Exercise 4: Nowcasting methods
 The purpose of this exercise is to illustrate how to construct, visualize, apply verification metrics to and export a deterministic and probablistic (ensemble) nowcast using pysteps.
-The exercise starts with some repetition of the previous exercises to make sure that the right data is imported (exercise 1), that the data is transformerd (exercise 2) and that the motion field has been derived for the dataset (exercise 3).
-Then, we'll start with the construction and verification of deterministic nowcasts, followed by the construction and verification of a probabilistic nowcast.
+We'll start with the construction and verification of deterministic nowcasts, followed by the construction and verification of a probabilistic nowcast.

-## Import data
+## Import data and perform the pre-processing steps
 First we install pysteps and load the example data by running the [helper_input_data](https://github.com/pySTEPS/ERAD-nowcasting-course-2022/blob/hands-on-users/hands-on-session-users/notebooks/helper_input_data.ipynb) notebook.
-This repeats the basics of exercise 1 and 2.
+This repeats the basics of exercise 1, 2 and 3.
 You can run this with the following lines:

 ```
 from google.colab import drive